-Contact the Elections Division for a list of recognized minor political parties in Oregon or visit www.oregonvotes.gov
+Contact the Elections Division for a list of recognized minor political parties in Oregon and the districts in which they are established or visit www.oregonvotes.gov

-A minor political party nominates candidates, including candidates for US President, by convening a nominating convention that complies with party bylaws and state law.
+A minor political party nominates candidates, including candidates for US President, by convening a nominating conventions that comply complies with party bylaws and state law.
 Candidates that are nominated by a recognized minor political party complete and file the following form with the Elections Division:

-SEL 110 Candidate Filing - Minor Political Party with the Candidate Nomination Certificate executed by a party officer and notarized.
+SEL 110 Candidate Filing - Minor Political Party with a notarized the Candidate Nomination Certificate executed by a party officer and notarized.